mhweiner/autorel/README.md

 Simply omit the `--publish` flag (arg: `publish: false`, which is default) to skip publishing to NPM.
 Then, you can use either the `--run` flag (arg: `run: string`) or `runScript: string` arg to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).

 If you're interested in contributing built-in support for other systems, please open an issue or PR.

+## System Requirements

+- Linux or MacOS (Windows is not officially supported)
+- Node.js 14+
+- npm 7+
+- Git 2.13+
+- Bash

 ## Contributing